-Dr. Kempe is board certified in Vascular Surgery after completing her fellowship at Wake Forest School of Medicine in North Carolina and is an Associate Professor in the Department of Surgery, Section of Vascular Surgery.
+Dr. Kempe the Vascular Surgery program director and an Associate Professor in the Department of Surgery, Section of Vascular Surgery.
+She is board certified in Vascular Surgery after completing her fellowship at Wake Forest School of Medicine in North Carolina.
 Her expertise encompasses the entire spectrum of open and endovascular vascular disease, and she focuses on the individual values of each patient in order to optimize their best care plan.
 She is actively doing research in peripheral artery disease, carotid artery disease, and hemodialysis access, and she provides innovative techniques of minimally invasive therapy in these areas.

-Dr. Zamor is the newest member of the OU Vascular team.
+Dr. Zamor is Associate Program Director of Vascular Surgery and is board certified in Vascular Surgery.
 She is a Boston University trained general surgeon and completed her fellowship at Dartmouth.
 Her research interests include health services and surgical education.

 Dr. Hasenstein completed his residency at Temple University Hospital.
 He received his DPM from Temple University School of Podiatric Medicine, and is certified by the American Board of Podiatric Surgery

 William Jennings, MD